diegocasmo/knowledge/blog-posts/software/2017-11-13-the-a-star-search.md

-# A* Search Algorithm
+# The A* Search Algorithm

 ### Introduction
-- what is search?
+- what is search/motivation?
 - goal of the blog post

 ### Content